France’s purpose-built, ski-in resorts make it oh-so-easy to après.

 The top 4 places to après in France

-Meribel’s higher-altitude and slightly cheaper cousin Val Thorens packs its own après punch.
+Méribel’s higher-altitude and slightly cheaper cousin Val Thorens packs its own après punch.
 Head to 360 Bar for smoke machines, lasers and dancing around on tables.
-Keep your wits about you for the ski back into town, where there are loads of places to pit stop for a quick meals before carrying on.
+Keep your wits about you for the ski back into town, where there are loads of places to pit stop for a quick meal before carrying on.
 Don’t miss The Frog and Roast Beef, which styles itself as a typical English pub and claims to be the highest in Europe.
-Look forward to loud music, table-top dancing and the obligatory Yard of Ale challenge.

-Like Three Valleys, the Espace Killy area suits all budgets and you can après hard in both high-end Val d’Isere and the more wallet-friendly Tignes.
-Cocorico in Val d’Isere is pisteside, has an amazing atmosphere and sits above a nightclub with a mind-twisting circus theme.
+Like the Three Valleys, the Espace Killy area suits all budgets and you can après hard in both high-end Val d’Isère and the more wallet-friendly Tignes.
+Cocorico in Val d’Isère is pisteside, has an amazing atmosphere and sits above a nightclub with a mind-twisting circus theme.
 Prefer your rounds to be led by bonkers Scandi bar staff?
 Try Le Petit Danois, a Danish-run favourite that’s as mad as a box of frogs, with brilliant live bands and a daily happy hour.
 Each of Tignes’ villages has a unique and friendly buzz and they’ve all got some decent après spots.
 The Loop Bar at the bottom of Trolles is ski-in, ski-out and hosts some massive party nights, with live music and top DJs.
 Or head to Saloon Bar to shoot some pool, catch a football match or have a dance along to the resident DJ.
-They have a daily happy hour too, so you can double up for the same price.

 Les Deux Alpes